flori-schwa/IT-Sec2/Tutorials/Chapter_2_Crypto/05_AES_CBC_en.md

 ![AES-ECB](../../resources/Tux_ecb.jpg)

 In this tutorial we will look at how to encrypt data in RIOT using AES-CBC.
-AES-CBC takes a so-called initialization vector (IV) as a third parameter besides the plaintext and the key.
+AES-CBC expects an Initialization Vector (IV) as a third parameter to be passed alongside the plaintext and the key.
 Before the first block is encrypted, the block with the IV is XOR'd, for all other blocks the last ciphertext block is used as IV.

 The same picture, now encrypted with AES-CBC, looks like this: